drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

       <tr>
          <td align="left" valign="top"><code>schema_link_replacements</code></td>
          <td align="left" valign="top">Dictionary</td>
          <td align="left" valign="top">Maps URIs of schema references to a structure that specifies either the full or partial match type and replacement URIs.
 Use to substitute a link to documentation where a link to a specific schema would otherwise appear in the documentation.
-See <a href="#schema-link-replacements-key">schema_link_replacements key</a>.</td>
+See <a href="#schema_link_replacements-key">schema_link_replacements key</a>.</td>
       </tr>
       <tr>
          <td align="left" valign="top"><code>schema_supplement</code></td>
          <td align="left" valign="top">Dictionary</td>
-         <td align="left" valign="top">Maps schema names to a dictionary of structured content, including introductory text and schema-specific text replacements.See <a href="#schema-supplement-key">schema_supplement key</a>.</td>
+         <td align="left" valign="top">Maps schema names to a dictionary of structured content, including introductory text and schema-specific text replacements.See <a href="#schema_supplement-key">schema_supplement key</a>.</td>
       </tr>
       <tr>
          <td align="left" valign="top"><code>units_translation</code></td>